MaxLap/activerecord_where_assoc/INTRODUCTION.md

 ```

 This is a more powerful version of `#where_assoc_exists` / `#where_assoc_not_exists`.
 You can specify how many
-associations must match for a record to be returned.
+records in the association must match for a record to be returned.

 Again, lets say we want posts with at least 5 comments by admin: